 A segment is a component of the Company that is distinguishable by economic activity (business segment), or by its geographical location (geographical segment), which is subject to risks and rewards that are different from those of other segments.
-The Company operates in one business segment, namely, mineral exploration.
+The Company operates in one business segment, namely, mineral exploration and geographically, substantially all of its assets other than working capital and investments, are located in Brazil.